ChiperSage/chipersage/README.md

 # Hi, I'm ChiperSage AKA ByteNinja 👋

 ### About Me
-I'm a Backend Web Developer with experience in building web applications using JavaScript, React, and Node.js.
-I love to solve complex problems and build scalable software solutions.
+I'm a passionate Backend Developer with a focus on creating secure and efficient authentication systems.
+I have experience in building login and registration features across several popular programming languages and frameworks.
+Multi-Language Login & Registration Systems.
+I have developed and implemented login and registration systems in various programming languages, each tailored to the specific strengths and best practices of the language.
+Here are some of the languages I've used:

 ### Skills
-- **Languages**: JavaScript, Python, Java
+- **Languages**: JavaScript, Python, Java, etc
-- **Frameworks**: React, Node.js, Express
+- **Frameworks**: React, Node.js, Express, etc
-- **Tools**: Git, Docker, AWS

 ### Projects